Security-Onion-Solutions/securityonion-docs/dashboards.rst

 .. image:: images/soc-events-table.png
   :target: _images/soc-events-table.png

 When you click the arrow to expand a row in the Events table, it will show all of the individual fields from that event.
 Field names are shown on the left and field values on the right.
-When looking at the field names, there is an icon to the left that will add that field to the ``groupby`` section of your query.
+When looking at the field names, there are two icons to the left.
+The Groupby icon, the left most icon, will add that field to the ``groupby`` segment of your query.
+The Toggle Column icon, to the right of the Groupby icon, will toggle that column in the Events table, and the icon will be a blue color if the column is visible.
+Additionally, clicking the Toggle Column icon will add a new ``| table xxx yyy zzz`` segment to the active query.
 You can click on values on the right to bring up the context menu to refine your search or pivot to other pages.

 .. image:: images/hunt-expanded.png
   :target: _images/hunt-expanded.png